A father has been arrested after the deaths of 15-month-old twin girls found in a hot car outside Atlanta, Georgia.

 Asa North, 24, of Carrollton, has been charged with two counts of involuntary manslaughter and two counts of reckless conduct.

-Someone discovered the twins unresponsive in the back seat of an SUV parked in front of a residential building in Carrollton last night, said police.
+Someone discovered the twins unresponsive in the back seat of an SUV parked in front of a residential building in Carrollton on Thursday night, said police.

 “The neighbours heard some screaming — I guess coming from the father — and saw him running around back with the two children,” said Captain Chris Dobbs, of Carrollton police.

-Officers found people holding the girls in a nearby baby pool, trying to cool the children off, with some using ice packs.
+Officers found people holding the girls in a nearby baby pool, trying to cool them off, with some using ice packs.